google/VoltAir/doc/src/main/Main.md

 ## <a name="9"></a> What devices is VoltAir known to run on and why aren't more devices supported?

-VoltAir has been tested on Nexus 5, Nexus 7, Moto-X by Motorola, AndroidTV, and some Samsung devices.
-Some devices are not supported because we did not optimize for all phones, and the game would not perform well enough on them.
+VoltAir has been tested on Nexus 5, Nexus 7, Moto X by Motorola, Android TV, and some Samsung devices.
+Some devices are not supported because we did not optimize for all phones, and, as a result, the game would not perform well enough on them.

 **************************************************